zushenyan/HTML5-realtime-multiplayer-demo/README.md

 Use arrow keys to move.
 Run into slimes with arrow keys to attack.
 Dont't worry if you are dead, you will be sent back to player spawn point.

 ## To do
-* norhing to do so far.
+* nothing to do so far.

 ## Changelog
 * ver 1.5 (2013/3/13):